-The consumption heaven lasted seven years until the subprime mortgage crisis of 2007 put a cap on it.
+The consumption of heaven lasted seven years until the subprime mortgage crisis of 2007 put a cap on it.
 Suddenly the private banking sector was in trouble for gambling too hard with derivatives.
 It had to be bailed out, or supposedly the banks themselves would collapse.

 The arithmetic behind this bailout defies imagination.
 The Wall Street banks officially received up to $7 trillion, while some estimates put the figure at $29 trillion.
 The European banks received almost half a trillion.

 While the private bankers were swimming in bailout money, they also managed to restructure their Greek debt to the public sector, passing the buck to European taxpayers via the troika.
 It’s hard to say whether the EU civil servants were fully aware of the risk scenario.
-The off load happened with uncanny timing, shortly before Greece crashed.
+The offload happened with uncanny timing, shortly before Greece crashed.

-Over the next five years post 2008, the troika had to inject €344 billion into Greece to keep it afloat — the chosen method of exchange for austerity measures.
+Over the next five years post-2008, the troika had to inject €344 billion into Greece to keep it afloat — the chosen method of exchange for austerity measures.

 Never mind that Nobel-prize winning economists like Paul Krugman have proven with mathematical certainty that austerity policies are basically wealth transfer mechanisms that squeeze out the lower and middle class.
 They have a disruptive effect on a bust economy.
-Small business get devoured, entrepreneurs decimated.
+Small business gets devoured, entrepreneurs decimated.

 “The boom, not the slump, is the right time for austerity at the Treasury,” stated John Maynard Keynes, the father of macroeconomics back in 1937.